HCL Notes: Programming

 Items represent the content of a note.
 Every item has a name, a type, and may have some flags set.
 A note can have more than one item with the same name.
 Item types include Number, Number List, Text, Text List, Date-Time, Date-Time List, and Rich Text.
 Flags are used for managing attributes associated with the item, such as read or write security.
 Items in design notes represent the programmed elements of a database.
 For example, the layout of an entry form is stored in the rich text Body item within a form design note.
 This means that the design of the database can replicate to users' desktops just like the data itself, making it extremely easy to deploy updated applications.

 Items in document notes represent user-entered or computed data.
 An item named "Form" in a document note can be used to bind a document to a form design note, which directs the Notes client to merge the content of the document note items with the GUI information and code represented in the given form design note for display and editing purposes.
 However, other methods can be used to override this binding of a document to a form note.
 The resulting loose binding of documents to design information is one of the cornerstones of the power of Notes.
-Traditional database developers used to working with rigidly enforced schemas, on the other hand, may consider the power of this feature to be a double-edged sword.
+Traditional database developers used to working with rigidly enforced schemas, in contrast, may consider the power of this feature as a double-edged sword.

 Notes application development uses several programming languages.
 Formula and LotusScript are the two original ones.
 LotusScript is similar to, and may even be considered a specialized implementation of, Visual Basic, but with the addition of many native classes that model the Notes environment, whereas Formula is similar to Lotus 1-2-3 formula language but is unique to Notes.

 Java was integrated into IBM Notes beginning with Release 4.5.
 With Release 5, Java support was greatly enhanced and expanded, and JavaScript was added.
 While LotusScript remains a primary tool in developing applications for the Lotus Notes client, Java and JavaScript are the primary tools for server-based processing, developing applications for browser access, and allowing browsers to emulate the functionality of the IBM Notes client.
 With XPages, the IBM Notes client can now natively process Java and JavaScript code, although applications development usually requires at least some code specific to only IBM Notes or only a browser.

 As of version 6, Lotus established an XML programming interface in addition to the options already available.
 The Domino XML Language (DXL) provides XML representations of all data and design resources in the Notes model, allowing any XML processing tool to create and modify IBM Notes and Domino data.

 Since Release 8.5, XPages were also integrated into IBM Notes.